noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 TODO:

-- investigate "slurpy"
+- investigate "slurpy", try to create a testcase from it (see bug #514)
 - test behaviour of the latch in more detail
  - test writing time while time is latched
  - test when exactly the value is copied into the latch (synced to freq. count?)
-- test reset condition(s) of the frequency counter in more detail
+- what happens if the frequency counter is switched from 60 to 50 hz when it has reached the value 6 ? will it count further to 7 ?
 - investigate/test what exactly is tied to the frequency counter, what to the system clock, and how both interacts/how certain border cases work.
+- check if/when IRQs are generated when the clock is stopped